RubyMine 2024.3 Help

 Running a single file from the toolbar

-You can access other runners as well: expand the list and select Current File.
+You can access the other run modes by expanding the list.
 From the widget that opens, you can debug the code, run it with coverage, profile it, or open the run configuration to specify more options.

 More options for running current file